- de novo Sequencing

 - Detection of virtually all small RNAs, repeat associated small RNAs, and degraded tags of exons and introns

-- Wide range of transcript detection from two to several hundred thousand copies
+- A wide range of transcript detection from two to thousands of copies

 - Target gene prediction and function annotation